What is skin rejuvenation and resurfacing?

 For additional information on facelifts visit:

 A forehead lift or “browlift” is used to correct a drooping browline (eyebrow area) reducing the horizontal lines and furrows (worry lines) that often make a person appear tired, angry or sad.
 This procedure creates a refreshed, youthful appearance to the forehead area above the eyes.
-When performing a forehead lift procedure, muscles and tissue areas that droop or cause creases are removed or corrected to smooth the skin on the forehead to reduce frown lines and raise the eyebrows.
+When performing a forehead lift procedure, muscles and tissue areas that droop or cause creases are corrected to make the skin on the forehead appear more smooth and may help reduce frown lines and raise the eyebrows.
 There are two surgical methods, and during your initial consultation the procedure that works best for you will be recommended.
 The first is the most conventional method where a surgical incision is hidden just above the hairline.
 Browlifts are also performed using an endoscope which enables the procedure to be performed with a minimal number of incisions.
-While the traditional method can sometimes attain more lift, both methods create smoother, flatter skin on the forehead.
+While the traditional method can sometimes attain more lift, both methods may create smoother, flatter skin on the forehead.*

 For additional information on browlifts visit: